jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 This is very similar to what [Spring’s @Autowired](https://www.baeldung.com/spring-autowire) does.
 I don’t know if all @Autowired references are resolved with Singletons, but many are.

 While this works, because we can inject Test Doubles into `MyFeatureApp`, it leaves me a bit unsatisfied.
 Do we even need a Singleton?
 A Configurer only injects one instance anyway.
 The only reason to implement a Singleton would be to ensure that there’s only one instance across multiple Configurers that are injecting the single-instance domains, such as Databases, File Systems and other external dependencies.
+Since [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) injects a single instance into the application, Singleton feels a bit redundant in that case.

-If we were to desire the ability for an application to call `acquire()` repeatedly, then we can still provide this by injecting an [Abstract Factory](https://jhumelsine.github.io/2025/07/30/abstract-factory.html).
+However, if we were to desire the ability for an application to call `acquire()` repeatedly upon a single instance, then we can still provide this by injecting an [Abstract Factory](https://jhumelsine.github.io/2025/07/30/abstract-factory.html).
 Here is the basic implementation where `AbstractFeatureFactory` declares a method that returns a `MyFeatureFactory`.
 The `AbstractFeatureFactoryDemo` implements `AbstractFeatureFactory` and `acquireMyFeatureFactory()` returns `MyFeatureFactory`:
 ```java
 interface AbstractFeatureFactory {
     MyFeatureFactory acquireMyFeatureFactory();